bhstark2/latency/report.md

 original packets so that it is less likely to land in the same loss group.
 This inherently means that the forward error correct adds in more delay than the size of commonly observed loss groups.
-Networks that lose packets in groups, tend to have a longer “microphone to speaker” delay than networks that are very random in which packets they lose, and do not have correlated losses.
+Networks that lose packets in groups, tend to have a longer “glass to glass” delay than networks that are very random in which packets they lose, and do not have correlated losses.